Your ultimate guide on how to apply for AUBG: The Courses. Learn everything you need to know about it.

 One of the biggest advantages of the liberal arts education system is that it gives students the opportunity to choose from a wide variety of courses.
 Here at AUBG, you get the chance to major in a specific discipline like Business Administration or Computer Science but also develop your general knowledge and curiosity through arts, music, and language classes.

-If you are a first-year student and this is your first time registering for courses, here are a few things to keep in mind:
+If you are a first-year student and this is your first time registering for courses, here is guide on the groups of courses you can choose from.

 Foundation Courses